English whisky GI: Support

 On 21 February 2025, the English Whisky Guild made a statement praising the progress of the English whisky GI as it moves to the consultation phase, and commented on the EWG statement.
 In regard to the SWA statement the EWG pointed to the USA, EU and Welsh whisky GIs and how the processes in the English whisky GI are consistent with the processes in those GIs, and also pointed to the unique history and charities of English whisky.

-On 26 February 2025, Andrew Nelstrop the Managing Director (C.E.O) of the English Whisky Co made a statement in support of the English whisky GI.
-Nelstrop has called the SWA statement nonsense, pointing out that other similar GI’s including for Welsh Whisky used the same process and that English and that in the sourcing of Malt and Grains, the English whisky GI is far more stringent then the Scotch whisky GI.
+On 26 February 2025, Andrew Nelstrop, the Managing Director (C.E.O) of the English Whisky Co, made a statement in support of the English whisky GI.
+Nelstrop has called the SWA statement nonsense, pointing out that other similar GIs including for Welsh whisky used the same process and that in the sourcing of Malt and Grains, the English whisky GI is far more stringent than the Scotch whisky GI.
 Nelstrop also states that he thinks that the biggest threat facing Scotch whisky comes from the dumping of low price scotch onto the market which devalues no just their whisky but other whisky on the market.

 On 24 April 2025 Compass Box released Scot-Free a blended English Vatted Malt whisky in support the English whisky Geographical Indication.

+On the 18 September 2026 Stephen Morgan the Parliamentary under-secretary for DEFRA defended the decision.